catalyst-cloud/catalystcloud-docs/source/getting-started/support.rst

 Wellington and Christchurch.
 Upcoming training sessions can be found at https://catalyst.net.nz/training/upcoming-training.

-You can also request training to be delivered on premises or customised for the needs of your team.
+You can also request training to be delivered on your premises or customised for the needs of your team.
 Please contact Catalyst via our training page to discuss your needs: https://catalyst.net.nz/training-services